Active RIS Aided ISAC Systems: Beamforming Design and Performance Analysis: Introduction

-Early contributions on ISAC primarily focused on allocating communication and sensing resources in a non-overlapping way to avoid interference, utilizing techniques such as time-division, spatial-division, and frequency-division ISAC.
-While these approaches are straightforward to implement in hardware, they suffer from a relatively low spectrum and energy efficiencies.
-To address this issue, three types of fully unified ISAC waveform design have been proposed: sensing-centric design (SCD), communication-centric design (CCD), and joint design (JD).
+Early contributions to ISAC primarily focused on allocating communication and sensing resources in a non-overlapping way to avoid interference, utilizing techniques such as time-division, spatial-division, and frequency-division ISAC.
+While these approaches are straightforward to implement in hardware, they suffer from relatively low spectrum and energy efficiencies.
+To address this issue, three types of fully unified ISAC waveform designs have been proposed: sensing-centric design (SCD), communication-centric design (CCD), and joint design (JD).
 In SCD, communication symbols are embedded into various domains of the sensing signal without causing substantial degradation in the sensing performance.
-Although this approach exhibits a promising sensing performance, its applicability is restricted to scenarios that require only low data rates.
+Although this approach exhibits a promising sensing performance, its applicability is restricted to scenarios that only require low data rates.
 In contrast to SCD, communication performance has the highest priority in CCD.
 Generally, CCD performs the radar sensing function by exploiting the existing communication waveform, e.g., orthogonal frequency division multiplexing (OFDM) waveform \cite{WangjiangzhouOFDM1, WangjiangzhouOFDM2}.
 However, the sensing performance of the system may be significantly impaired by the randomness introduced by the communication symbols, e.g., cross- and auto-correlation properties.
-Furthermore, both CCD and SCD are constrained by the use of existing waveforms, making it difficult to achieve a scalable balance between sensing and communication requirements.
+Furthermore, both CCD and SCD are constrained by the use of the existing waveforms, making it difficult to achieve a scalable balance between sensing and communication requirements.
 The last category, i.e., JD can potentially provide additional degrees of freedom (DoFs) for sensing and communication by conceiving an ISAC waveform from the ground up\cite{41}.
-The authors of \cite{5} proposed to use dedicated radar signal in combination with a communication signal to provide additional DoFs for sensing.
-The optimal transmit beamforming was further investigated in\cite{32}, pointing out that the specific Radar signal was not required for the line-of-sight (LoS) communication links.
+Several contributions have been made in the JD to yield insightful results\cite{5,32}.
+Specifically, the authors of \cite{5} proposed to use the dedicated radar signal in combination with a communication signal to provide additional DoFs for sensing.
+Further, the optimal transmit beamforming was investigated in\cite{32}, pointing out that the specific radar signal was not required for the line-of-sight (LoS) communication links.